AI-Development-Kosi-Uzo/uzo-fitness-tracking-web/React-Migration/Runbooks/Runbook-Cursor-Agent.md

 - Use repositories and types; do not modify contracts
 - Add unit tests (Vitest) and route smoke (Playwright) for your changes
 - Open small PRs; mention which checkboxes you’re completing
+- Select your next items from `../16-Tasks.md` → “Remaining Tasks by Parallel Workstream” and follow “Execution order and parallelization”.
+Do not start remote sync until Data (Agent B) publishes Supabase env and remote repositories.

 #### 4) Coding rules
 - File paths must match `05-React-Architecture.md` and `16-Tasks.md`